jxnl/blog/docs/services.md

 #### Tier 2: Growth

+This is great if you have a specific challenge that you need help with, or if you want to improve your team's AI capabilities.

 In addition to the above, you receive:

 - **Team Development:** I’ll help level up your team, introduce them to the latest AI techniques and best practices, and even assist in hiring and recruiting top talent.